-Accordingly, our Electric Dispatch team in 2022 has implemented the following operational enhancements:

-- Identified, trained, and equipped workgroups in addition to our Electric Troublemen to assist in timely response to outages including our Power Generation employees, Safety and Infrastructure Protection Team (SIPT) crews and Field Communication technicians. - Leveraging our Regional model, began tracking, reporting, and process improvement activities by our local teams to improve outage performance
+Accordingly, our Electric Dispatch team in 2022 has implemented the following operational enhancements: Identified, trained, and equipped workgroups in addition to our Electric Troublemen to assist in timely response to outages including our Power Generation employees, Safety and Infrastructure Protection Team (SIPT) crews, and Field Communication technicians.
+Furthermore, we are leveraging our Regional Service Model to support tracking, reporting, and process improvement activities by our local teams to improve outage performance.